Brussels

 When must I file the inheritance declaration in Brussels?

-Within 4 months of death with Bruxelles Fiscalité.
-5 months if death occurred elsewhere in the EU, 6 months outside the EU.
+Within four months of death with Bruxelles Fiscalité.
+Five months if death occurred elsewhere in the EU, six months outside the EU.
+Late filing triggers a tax surcharge.

 Is the family home exempt in Brussels?

-Yes, the surviving spouse or legal cohabitant is exempt from inheritance tax on the family home in Brussels.
+Yes, the surviving spouse or legal cohabitant is fully exempt from inheritance tax on the family home in Brussels.
+The exemption applies only if it was the main residence.

 Who collects inheritance tax in Brussels?